Skip to contents

 Non-reference category (i.e., binary 0)

 For option (2), provide separate data arguments for the labeled data set (data) and the unlabeled data set (unlabeled_data).
-If the second argument is provided, the function ignores the label identifier and assumes the data provided is stacked.
+If the second argument is provided, the function ignores the label identifier and assumes the data provided are not stacked.

 3. Method: